Key takeaways:

 - Little red meat and processed foods

-The Mediterranean diet reduces the inflammatory marker CRP by 20%, IL-6 by 17%, and fibrinogen by 6% (9).
-This anti-inflammatory effect is a major reason why this diet can be so protective against heart disease (9).
+The Mediterranean diet lowers the inflammation marker CRP by 20%, IL-6 by 17%, and fibrinogen by 6% (9).
+The anti-inflammatory effect is a major reason why this diet can protect so well against heart disease (9).

-A large analysis of 116 long-term studies showed that people who ate an anti-inflammatory diet had a 39% lower risk of cardiovascular disease, type 2 diabetes and certain cancers (9).
+A large analysis of 116 long-term studies showed: People who ate an anti-inflammatory diet had a 39% lower risk of cardiovascular disease, type 2 diabetes, and certain types of cancer (9).

 Anti-inflammatory foods: What you should eat

-Fatty fish: EPA and DHA from fish have a direct anti-inflammatory effect (4)
+Fatty fish: EPA and DHA from fish have direct anti-inflammatory effects (4)

-Berries: Rich in anthocyanins, which lower inflammation levels (2)
+Berries: Rich in anthocyanins, which lower inflammation markers (2)

 Green leafy vegetables: Contain vitamin K, which activates anti-inflammatory proteins (2)

-Nuts: A handful a day lowers inflammation levels (2)
+Nuts: A handful daily lowers inflammation markers (2)

-Extra virgin olive oil: Contains oleocanthal, which works similarly to ibuprofen, but naturally (2)
+Olive oil (extra virgin): Contains oleocanthal, which acts similarly to ibuprofen, but naturally (2)

-Turmeric and ginger: Scientifically well-documented anti-inflammatories (7, 8)
+Turmeric and ginger: Scientifically well-documented anti-inflammatory agents (7, 8)

 Fermented foods: Yogurt, kefir, sauerkraut are good for the gut, which reduces inflammation (2)